 THE PEARL, produced in the US: Dick, Jane and Sally appear outside Grandma’s house during her death throes.
-They grumpily complain at the likelihood of no inheritance.
-They reluctantly call in a doctor who operates on her.
+They grumpily complain at the likelihood of no inheritance, and call in a doctor who operates on her.
 He finds inside her an enormous black pearl, puts it back and sews her up again.
 He comes out of the house and informs the three, who are overjoyed at the news.
 Out of the house comes Grandma in full vibrant force.
 She goes off with a naked, jigging sailor who she saw out of the corner of her eye while under anesthesia.

 THE TRICK, produced in London and the US: Two businessmen enter an empty run-down bar hosted by a sinister bartender.
 The two men haggle over prices with two hookers.
 Meanwhile, across the street an unseen man, standing on the top of a building, jumps from the ledge and plunges to his death as a street full of unseen people give him a rousing ovation.
 The two hookers, without a deal, exit leaving the two men in the clutches of the malefic bartender.

 THE MONEYMAN, produced in the US: Scene: A run-down boxing arena with a ring.
-A white Boxer, once a promising contender knocked out on this night in the ring; an old Black Trainer who trained Archie Moore and Jersey Joe Walcott; Elena, an attractive woman of shady means; and Fred, a gay failing artiste, wait and clash over who or what The Moneyman is or may be.
+A white Boxer, once a promising contender knocked out on this night in the ring; an old Black Trainer who trained Archie Moore and Jersey Joe Walcott; Elena, an attractive woman of dubious means; and Fred, a gay failing artiste, wait and clash over who or what The Moneyman is or may be.
 At the end, Fred shapes them into a human living replica of Polydorus’ Laocoon.

-POLDROCK, A Monologue in an Abandoned Saloon: Pin returns to a saloon, now due for redevelopment, where years before he and Forster, a hard-nosed product rep from work, came for an evening of entertainment and got more than they bargained for.
+POLDROCK, A Monologue in an Abandoned Saloon: World premiere.
+Pin returns to a saloon, now due for redevelopment, where years before he and Forster, a hard-nosed product rep from work, came for an evening of entertainment and got more than they bargained for.
 They witness a nameless man jump off the ledge of a building next door.
 Pin is deeply affected by this and returns years later to remember and honor the man called Harold Poldrock.
 Pin says: “People don’t much give a damn about one another…If I don’t remember him who will remember me when I go?”